bi-labor/es-mssql/docs/mssql-bi-software-intro.md

 A report project can contain multiple reports.
 You can add new ones using the Solution Explorer.

 ![Reports in solution explorer](images/mssql-bi-software-intro/rs-reports-in-solution.png)

+### Typical issues

+- "There was no endpoint listening at net.pipe"
+  - Close Visual Studio then start it as administrator.